EnviroDIY/ModularSensors/examples/ReadMe.md

 The 2G DRWI Citizen Science example uses the sensors and equipment found on older stations used in the DRWI Citizen Science project prior to 2020.
 The 2G GPRSbee boards no longer function in the USA, so this code should not be used and is only provided to archival and reference purposes.
 It includes a Meter Hydros 21 (formerly know as a Decagon CTD), a Campbell OBS3+, and a Sodaq GPRSBee for communication.
-The results are saved to the SD card and posted to the Monitor My Watershed data portal.
+The results are saved to the SD card and posted to Monitor My Watershed.
 The only difference between this and the other cellular DRWI examples is the type of modem used.

 - [Instructions for the 2G DRWI Citizen Science example](https://envirodiy.github.io/ModularSensors/example_drwi_2g.html)